 Layers, layers, layers!
 Always pack in layers and prepare for rain!
 A good rule of thumb is that you want to be a little chilly when you leave the parking lot.
 You are going to work up a sweat hiking and start to shed layers so don’t put on too much!

-Skort – The Patagonia Skort is great for hiking and then grabbing a beer in town.
-It’s a stylish yet practical look that take you from any outdoor activity to one in town.
-I purchased a green one last summer and would love to get a black one this year.
-I also like this PrAna one!
+The Patagonia Skort is great for hiking and then grabbing a beer in town.
+It’s a stylish yet practical look that takes you from any outdoor activity to one in town.
+I also just got this prAna arch skort too.